Bachelor’s to Master’s in Occupational Therapy

 Admission Criteria for Current USC Students

-- Most students admitted to the undergraduate program are admitted at the freshmen year
+- Most students admitted to the undergraduate program are admitted at the freshmen level.

-- Occupational therapy students who do not study in the accelerated bachelor’s to master’s degree program pursue another undergraduate degree before applying directly to our entry-level master’s degree.
-This offers students the option to gain additional breadth in their academic careers
+- Occupational therapy students who do not study in the accelerated bachelor's to master's degree program may pursue another undergraduate degree before applying directly to our entry-level master’s degree.
+This offers students the option to gain additional breadth in their academic careers.

 Graduate Record Exam